Ty Burrell Joins Amy Poehler Fox Animated Comedy ‘Duncanville’

 He is represented by ICM and Stone, Genow, Smelkinson, Binder & Christopher.

-“Duncanville” is slated to premiere as part of Fox’s 2019-2020 season lineup, which also includes another freshman animated comedy in “Bless The Hearts,” featuring the voices of Kristen Wiig and Maya Rudolph.
+“Duncanville” is slated to premiere as part of Fox’s 2019-2020 season lineup, which also includes another freshman animated comedy in “Bless The Harts,” featuring the voices of Kristen Wiig and Maya Rudolph.

 The series is produced by 20th Century Fox Television, Universal Television and Poehler’s Paper Kite banner.